inyeob-kim/devdepth/README.md

-# noob programming
+# DevDepth
-Noob programming is a world-wide developer community platform to share technology and get mentoring.
+DevDepth is a #1 Tech-related content provider platform.

 ## Github